usethesource/rascal-website/docs/RascalConcepts/CodeModels/index.md

 Specifically we have standardized a set of models to represent source code which are ready for computing metrics: [M3](../../Library/analysis/m3/index.md).
 This M3 model consists of:

-*  an open (extensible) set of [Relations](../../Rascal/Expressions/Values/Relation/index.md) between source code artifacts.
+* An open (extensible) set of [Relations](../../Rascal/Expressions/Values/Relation/index.md) between source code artifacts.
-*  a number of extensible [Algebraic Data Types](../../Rascal/Declarations/AlgebraicDataType/index.md) for representing abstract syntax trees.
+* A number of extensible [Algebraic Data Types](../../Rascal/Declarations/AlgebraicDataType/index.md) for representing abstract syntax trees.